Here at the VVC, and we will be all about teeth. From the cleaning to treating, we will cover it all.

 Many painful dental conditions develop gradually, and are more common in middle-aged and older pets (but we have been known to see a 2 year old with horrible dental disease).
 As a result, behavior that the owner interprets as “acting grumpy” may be the result of dental pain.
 Owners often observe that their pet acts “years younger” following dental treatment.

 Periodontal disease begins when bacteria in the mouth form a substance called plaque.
 The plaque then sticks to the surface of the teeth.
 Subsequently, minerals in the saliva harden the plaque into dental calculus (tartar), which is firmly attached to the teeth.
-The real problem develops as plaque and tartar spread under the gum line.
-Bacteria in the tarter under the gum line set in motion a cycle of damage to the supporting tissues around the tooth, eventually leading to loss of the tooth.
+As plaque and tartar spread under the gum line bacteria in the tarter start to damage the supporting tissues around the tooth, eventually leading to loss of the tooth.
 Bacteria under the gum line secrete toxins, which contribute to the tissue damage if untreated.
 These bacteria also stimulate the animal’s immune system.
 The initial changes cause white blood cells and inflammatory chemical signals to move into the periodontal space (between the gum or bone and the tooth).
-The function of the white blood cells is to destroy the bacterial invaders, but chemicals released by the overwhelmed white blood cells cause damage to the supporting tissues of the tooth.
+The function of the white blood cells is to destroy the bacterial invaders, but chemicals released cause damage to the supporting tissues of the tooth.
 Instead of helping the problem, the pet’s own protective system actually worsens the disease when there is severe build-up of plaque and tartar.

-Periodontal disease includes gingivitis (inflammation [reddening] of the gums) and periodontitis (loss of bone and soft tissue around the teeth).
-Effects within the oral cavity include damage to or loss of gum tissue and bone around the teeth, development of a hole (‘fistula’) from the oral cavity into the nasal passages causing nasal discharge, fractures of the jaw following weakening of the jaw bone, and bone infection (‘osteomyelititis’).
+Periodontal disease includes gingivitis (inflammation and redness of the gums) and periodontitis (loss of bone and soft tissue around the teeth).
+Effects within the oral cavity include damage to or loss of gum tissue and bone around the teeth, development of a hole (called a fistula) from the oral cavity into the nasal passages causing nasal discharge, fractures of the jaw following weakening of the jaw bone, and bone infection.
 Bacteria from the mouth can enter the bloodstream and are carried around the body.
 Studies in dogs have shown that periodontal disease is associated with microscopic changes in the heart, liver, and kidneys.